 It is currently installed on a ground fixed pedestal with a 2.4 m parabolic antenna.
-The radar is designed to complement the 94 GHz (3 mm) "Galileo" cloud radar currently operating at the Observatory for observations of cloud microphysics and climatology.
+The radar complements the 94 GHz (3 mm) "Galileo" cloud radar at the Observatory for observations of cloud microphysics and climatology.
 The radar provides real-time measurement and display of the full Doppler spectrum, and the moments Z, ZDR, LDR, v, w, phiDP, and KDP.
 The latest results from Copernicus can be viewed on the Chilbolton weather web.

 Millimetre-wave cloud radars exploit the fact that the echo intensity of Rayleigh scatter increases with the inverse-fourth power of the wavelength.
 These radars normally operate in the windows in the atmospheric absorption spectrum at 35 GHz and 94 GHz.